HugoMatilla/Android-Design-System-and-Theming-Typography/readme.md

 <img src="imgs/font-folder.png" alt="font-folder" width="350"/>

-Finally, create your font family resources xml.
+Finally, create your font family resources xml file.
 Here is where the definitions of your fonts will be.

 `comic_neue.xml`
 ```xml